Snåsa

 Landlord Peter Finsås conceals a modest smile behind the coffee cup, which almost disappears in his big fist, and squints against the partially frozen Snåsavatnet.
 The shadow of a sparrow hawk draws a perfect circle on the frosty ground.
 Tracks of a hare disappear under a juniper bush in the edge of the woods.

-Peter Finsås (picture) and Ola Brede are the two landlords involved in our projects.
+Peter Finsås (picture) is one of the two landlords involved in our projects.
 Finsås' ancestors moved to Snåsa in the 1600s, and he runs the family farm as a traditional farmer.

 “It was originally a priest’s family.
 Bernt Julius Muus is probably the most famous.
 He emigrated to the United States in the late 1800s and started St. Olavs College.
 It was the first wave of relocation here at Snåsa, over 500 inhabitants, mostly young, working people emigrated.
 Since the 1950s, the population has once again sunken steadily.
 So much has been put out of business, centralized, jobs that are gone.”